trillobite/jsonHTML/README.md

 -------------------------------------------------------------------------------------------------------------------------

-There have been recent changes to jsonHTML, v0.7 is slightly incompatible, incompatibilites are noted in the Incompatibility Notice at the bottom of this document.
-Feel free to view the latest methods by taking a look at the new code example: syntacticSugarExample.html
+An entire fully dedicated guide is in the works and nearly complete.
+There is a new experimental version of jsonHTML currently in the works, in which it integrates the micronDB project with jsonHTML.
+Make sure to download the latest release if you want something stable, as the current working branch contains the experimental code.

-#####The example code in this documentation is currently being bug tested.
+#####The example code in this documentation is not always up to date with the latest best methods, they may change in the near future.

 -------------------------------------------------------------------------------------------------------------------------